ualberta-mueller-group/MCGS/README.md

 ```
 This will build and then run `./MCGS_test`, and on successful completion of
 unit tests, the text "SUCCESS" should appear.
 Running all tests can take
 several seconds, depending on your hardware.
+The `test_extra` makefile target
+runs some unit tests on larger ranges of values, which takes much longer.

 ### Using MCGS
 `MCGS` can read input from a file, or as a quoted command line argument, or